cogent3/ensembldb3/doc/query_ensembl.rst

     >>> for exon in transcript.translated_exons:
     ...     print exon, exon.location
     Exon(stableid=ENSE00001484009, rank=2) Homo sapiens:chromosome:13:...
-    >>> print transcript.Cds
+    >>> print transcript.cds
     ATGCCTATTGGATCCAAA...

-The ``Cds`` sequence includes the stop-codon, if present.
+The ``cds`` sequence includes the stop-codon, if present.
 The reason for this is there are many annotated transcripts in the Ensembl database the length of whose transcribed exons are not divisible by 3.
-Hence we leave it to the user to decide how to deal with that, but mention here that determining the number of complete codons is trivial and you can slice the ``Cds`` so that it's length is divisible by 3.
+Hence we leave it to the user to decide how to deal with that, but mention here that determining the number of complete codons is trivial and you can slice the ``cds`` so that it's length is divisible by 3.

 The ``exons`` and ``translated_exons`` properties are tuples that are evaluated on demand and can be sliced.
 Each ``Exon/TranslatedExon`` is itself a region, with all of the properties of generic regions (like having a ``seq`` attribute).
 Similar descriptions apply to the ``introns`` property and ``Intron`` class.
 We show just for the canonical transcript.